bwlewis/rthreejs/README.md

 and https://bwlewis.github.io/rthreejs/advanced/advanced.html for short tutorials on the new graph animation capabilities.

-The good news is that performance is generally much improved, using custom WebGL shaders where needed.
+Performance is generally much improved using extensive buffering and custom WebGL shaders where needed.
+See https://bwlewis.github.io/rthreejs/ego/index.html for an example.

 ## What else is new in version 0.3.0